 An astute businessman, Dr. Harvey applied his business acumen to the needs of Hampton University when he initiated a University-owned commercial development consisting of a shopping center and 246 two-bedroom apartments.
 All after-tax profits from the Hampton Harbor Project are primarily utilized for student scholarships.
 Additionally, the Project creates jobs, provides services, increases the number of African-American entrepreneurs, and expands the tax base in the City of Hampton.
 The proton cancer treatment center will be an improved health care facility that will not only ease human suffering and save lives, but will also be an economic driver for the university, the region and the state.
 It will provide new highly skilled jobs for the Hampton Roads area and increase the local lodging, entertainment, and tourism consumer base.

-Dr. Harvey's financial leadership is indicated in the financial growth and stability Hampton has achieved during his forty years as President.
+Dr. Harvey's financial leadership is indicated in the financial growth and stability Hampton has achieved during his forty-one years as President.
 The University has balanced its budget and achieved a surplus during each of those years.
 The endowment, which stood at $29 million when he became President, now exceeds $250 million.
 The University's first capital fundraising campaign in 1979 had a goal of $30,000,000.
 That campaign raised $46.4 million.
 The most recent campaign had a goal of $200 million and raised $264 million.